Athindu/employee-register-app/README.md

 # Employee Registration CRUD Android Application

 ## Overview
-A native nadroid application which is developed for the purpose of a employee registration system.
-Application includes functionalities of creating, reading, updating and deleting details related to the employee registration system.
+A native android application which is developed for an employee registration system.
+The application includes functionalities of creating, reading, updating and deleting details related to the employee registration system.

 ### Used Tools, Technologies